-The common symptoms of COVID-19 may include:
+The most common symptoms of COVID-19 are fever and cough.

 Most people infected with COVID-19 will have a mild to moderate illness and will recover without special medical treatment.
 Some people, such as those with underlying medical problems or disease and older people, are more likely to suffer from more serious symptoms of the diseases.
 See also our content on vulnerable workers.

 How is COVID-19 spread?

 - The most likely way someone will catch the virus is by breathing in micro-droplets a person close to them has released by sneezing, coughing –or just breathing out